rocky-linux/documentation/docs/books/admin_guide/03-commands.md

     alias ll='ls -l --color=auto'
     ```

-The `ls` command has many options and here are some advanced examples of uses:
+The `ls` command has many options.
+Here are some advanced examples of uses:

 * List the files in `/etc` in order of last modification: